w3c/wai-selecting-eval-tools/content/index.md

 ref: /test-evaluate/tools/selecting/  # translators don't change this

 footer: >
-  <p>Note about video description: The video on this page does not include synchronized audio description because the visuals only illustrate the audio and do not provide additional information.
-In this case, audio description would be more distracting than useful to most people, including people who cannot see the visuals.
-Description of visual information is integrated in the Text Transcript with Description of Visuals (“descriptive transcript”).</p>
-  <p><strong>Date: </strong>Main content updated 23 December 2017.
-Intro video added 28 March 2020.</p>
-  <p><strong>Editors:</strong> <a href="http://www.w3.org/People/shadi">Shadi Abou-Zahra</a>, Nicolas Steenhout, and Laura Keen.</p>
+   <p><strong>Date:</strong> Information on specific tools is updated frequently, as we receive it.
+In the information for each tool there is a last updated date.
+The Evaluation Tools List user interface was updated in December 2023.
+First published in March 2006.</p>
+   <p><strong>Latest editors and developers:</strong> <a href="https://www.w3.org/People/kevin/">Kevin White</a>, Michel Hansma, and Vera Lange. <strong>Content maintainer:</strong> José Ramón Hilera González. <a href="https://www.w3.org/WAI/ER/tools/acknowledgements">Acknowledgements</a> lists contributors and previous editors, including <a href="https://www.w3.org/groups/wg/eowg/participants/">EOWG participants</a>, Eric Eggert, and Shadi Abou-Zahra.</p>
-  <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
-Video developed with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide</a> project funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245). <a href="/WAI/test-evaluate/acknowledgements">Acknowledgments for video</a>.</p>
+   <p>Developed by the Accessibility Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>) Developed with support from the <a href="https://www.w3.org/WAI/TIES/">WAI-TIES Project</a> in 2006, updated with support from the <a href="https://www.w3.org/WAI/ACT/">WAI-ACT Project</a> in 2014, and revised in 2023 as part of the <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-CooP project</a>, co-funded by the European Commission.
 ---